mderazon/website/_harp/public/passwordless-login-in-mobile-apps/index.md

 4. We leveraged a 3rd party service like Gmail to do the authentication for us and thus making it more secure as we don't need to store any hashed passwords in the backend.

-If you want to check out how it works in a real app, download CUPS - Unlimited coffee for [Android](https://play.google.com/store/apps/details?id=com.citylifeapps.cups&hl=en) / [iOS](https://itunes.apple.com/us/app/cups-unlimited-coffee/id556462755?mt=8) (shameless plug :)
+If you want to check out how it works in a real app, download CUPS - Unlimited Coffee for [Android](https://play.google.com/store/apps/details?id=com.citylifeapps.cups&hl=en) / [iOS](https://itunes.apple.com/us/app/cups-unlimited-coffee/id556462755?mt=8) (shameless plug :)